How to Make a Pasta Salad That Wows at Potlucks and Summer Parties

 Mix and Marinate

 Meanwhile, in a large bowl, toss fennel, capers and brine, chickpeas, mozzarella, and salted tomatoes with remaining vinaigrette.
 Add pasta; toss to combine.
 Season with salt and pepper.
 Refrigerate up to a day ahead; let stand at room temperature at least 30 minutes before serving.
-(Cold pasta salad is too firm and less flavorful.)
 Toss with Parmigiano-Reggiano and parsley; serve.

 Pasta Salad with Chickpeas, Green Beans, and Basil

-Replace gemelli with farfalle, and fennel and salted tomatoes with 3 cups sliced blanched green beans and 1/2 cup chopped red onion (for less bite, soak it in cold water for 10 minutes, then drain).
-Replace oil in vinaigrette with 1/2 cup mayonnaise, and toss salad in all of dressing in step 3.
-Use fresh basil leaves instead of parsley, and omit mozzarella.
+For a pasta salad with mayo, try our Pasta Salad with Chickpeas, Green Beans, and Basil.
+The technique is basically the same as the tomato and mozzarella pasta salad, but we use farfalle in place of gemelli and replace the fennel and tomatoes with three cups of sliced, blanched green beans and 1/2 cup chopped red onion (for less bite, soak it in cold water for 10 minutes, then drain).
+A can of chickpeas is the star of this recipe, rather than mozzarella.
+Replace the oil in vinaigrette with 1/2 cup mayonnaise, and toss salad in all of dressing in step three.
+Then use fresh basil leaves instead of parsley.

 Orecchiette, Celery, and Olive Salad with Ricotta Salata

-Use orecchiette instead of gemelli.
-Replace salted tomatoes with 2 cups chopped celery, and swap out capers and brine for 1/2 cup pitted and sliced Castelvetrano olives and 1 to 2 tablespoons olive brine.
+In this lively pasta salad, orecchiette serve as little bowls for salty, soft cheese, crunchy celery, and briny olives.
+To make Orecchiette, Celery, and Olive Salad with Ricotta Salata swap orecchiette for the gemelli, replace the tomatoes with two cups of chopped celery, and swap out the capers and brine for 1/2 cup pitted and sliced Castelvetrano olives and one to two tablespoons olive brine.
 Use crumbled ricotta salata in place of mozzarella.
 Toss with chopped celery leaves instead of parsley.